juripero/ryft-server/docs/restapi.md

 This optional parameters is used to specify uploading data length in bytes.
 This parameter can help ryft server to avoid extra data copy.
 So if it's possible this parameter should be provided.

-### POST files `force` parameter

-Ryft server prevents file overriding.
-If file with that name is already exists it fails by default.
-However if `force=true` is provided then file will be rewritten.

 ### POST files